What are the different types of presser feet?

 Complex decorative stitches

-Difficult subjects
+Difficult materials

 Limitations